VladimirK2/kzm-tools/tcjscripts/std-scripts.md

     [INFO] tcjscripts\list.tcj finished successfully
     Elapsed time: 9.67 s.

-*Note: table and record IDs are converted to upper case in the script but it's very easy to suppress it if necessary - e.g. for mixed case IDs.*
+*Note: table and record IDs are converted to upper case in the script but it's very easy to suppress if necessary - e.g. for mixed case IDs.*

 *Note 2: to get record contents into a file (without runtime information) use -a or -A parameter.*